aar654/rock-paper-scissors/README.md

-This is a game made through Odin that will let you play rock, paper, scissors with
+This is a game made through the Odin website that will let you play rock, paper, scissors.